As a new or novice welder, it’s tricky to know which size to go for.

-“What about the 035 wire?" asked Joe.
+“What about the 035 wire?”
+Asked Joe.

 I was just getting to that.
 The welding range for the .035 is 75 Amp to 200 Amp and I note that the wire jumps quickly up from 75 to 100 Amp.

-"Why is that?”
+Joe said.
+“Why is that?”

-“Which one do you think then?" said Joe.
+“Which one do you think then?”
+Said Joe.

 I’d say on the spec for this wire you’d be better off with the .030.
-It’s better suited to the welding Amp – output power of your welder and gives you the most flexibility.
+It’s suited to the welding Amp – output power of your welder and gives you the most flexibility.

-Your welder is unlikely to be up to welding with .035 flux core welding wire as it simply won’t have the power to do much with it.
+Your welder is unlikely to be up to welding with .035 flux core welding wire.
+Because it simply won’t have the power to do much with it.

-Let’s talk to Andy next and Hear his Story
+Let’s talk To Andy next And Hear His Story

-140 because he wants to experiment with using solid wire and gas.
-But to start he wants to weld with flux core.
-Which to use? .030 vs .035 flux core wire?
+140 because he wants to try MIG welding with solid wire and gas.
+But to start he wants to weld with flux core wire.